MateiMadalina/WeatherApp/README.md

 ## Project Description

-Our project is a simple and efficient weather app.
+The project is a simple and efficient weather app.
 It offers quick city search with auto-suggestions and provides instant weather updates.
 Additionally, users can bookmark their favorite cities.

 ## Running the code
 ```